Anou26/Anou26/README.md

 ### 🌱 Current Studies (November 2024)

-  (i) Pursuing the course, **Career Essentials in GitHub Professional Certificate** offered by GitHub and LinkedIn solely because I have been LOVING version control with Git lately
+- Pursuing the course, **Career Essentials in GitHub Professional Certificate** offered by GitHub and LinkedIn solely because I have been LOVING version control with Git lately
-  (ii) Currently studying from the book, "**Ace the Data Science Interview**" by Kevin Huo and Nick Singh!
+- Currently studying from the book, "**Ace the Data Science Interview**" by Kevin Huo and Nick Singh!
 It's so cool!

   ---->